LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-classes/model-class.rst

 Create a Model
 ==============

-In the next several pages, we will be making updates to ``CodingEvents`` to demonstrate model creation, how models relate to data, and the practice of model binding.
-The first of these steps is to move data handling out of our controller classes and into a model class.
-As we discussed on the previous page, the controller class is not responsible for holding data.

-In ``CodingEvents``, we'll remove the list data from ``EventsController`` and create a proper C# class to deal with event items.
-We'll then update our action methods to take advantage of the new model and its properties, rather than the strings stored in the list.
+In this book section, we will continue to make incremental changes to ``CodingEvents``.
+The next set of changes show model creation, how models relate to data, and the practice of model binding.
+First, we replace the dictionary in ``EventsController`` with a list of ``Event`` models.
+We’ll then update our action methods to take advantage of the new model and its properties.
+Lastly, we refactor the view template to reflect the changes in the controller.
-Lastly, because the controller is updating, the template variables it relies upon will also need to change to reflect the model properties.

 Create a Model Class - Video
 ----------------------------